Jesse Watters: Deportation of Kilmar Abrego Garcia

-Watters backed the Trump administration's claim that the illegally deported Maryland man is a terrorist, saying that Garcia wearing a Chicago Bulls hat "means you're MS-13" and you "hang around with high-ranking gangsters." saying "Garcia is a Bulls fan, but he's from El Salvador and he lives in Maryland, not Chicago,".
+Watters backed the Trump administration's claim that the illegally deported Maryland man is a terrorist, saying that Garcia wearing a Chicago Bulls hat "means you're MS-13" and "hang around with high-ranking gangsters".
+Watters said that "Garcia is a Bulls fan, but he's from El Salvador and he lives in Maryland, not Chicago".
 He added, "The Bulls lost 60 games in 2019, so why the hat?
 Can Garcia name anyone on the team?
 Anyone on any Bulls team besides Jordan?
 Everyone from El Salvador knows what it means when you wear a Bulls hat; it means you're MS-13.
 When you're in Compton, you don't accidentally wear red and say: 'Oh, I didn't know red was Bloods.'
 If you're a Latin American illegal alien in Maryland, you don't accidentally wear Chicago Bulls gear and hang around with high-ranking gangsters from MS-13."
 He also ridiculed the idea that Abrego Garcia fled El Salvador because his family's pupusa shop had been shaken down by local gang members, resulting in increasing threats of violence.

 Calling for the physical destruction of the UN

-While reviewing difficulties Donald Trump had navigating the United Nations, Watters offhandedly offered the following:

-"What we need to do is either leave the U.N. or we need to bomb it," Watters said.
+While reviewing difficulties Donald Trump had navigating the United Nations, Watters offhandedly offered the following: "What we need to do is either leave the U.N. or we need to bomb it", Watters said.
 "Maybe gas it ... we need to destroy it."

 Sources indicate that he apologized for the statement.

 Personal life

 Watters is registered to vote as a member of the Conservative Party of New York State.
 He married Noelle Inguagiato in 2009, and they have twin daughters.
 Inguagiato filed for divorce in 2018 after Watters admitted to an affair with a producer on his show, Emma DiGiovine.
 Watters has stated he first expressed interest in dating DiGiovine by letting the air out of her vehicle's tires so she would ask him for a ride.
 In March 2019, Inguagiato and Watters' divorce was finalized.
 Watters announced his engagement to DiGiovine in August 2019; they married in December 2019.
 Together, they have a son who was born in 2021 and a daughter born in 2023.

+Watters's mother, Anne Watters, is a child psychologist and a Democrat.
+She called into Jesse Watters Primetime on more than one occasion.
+She has texted him with criticism since he became a co-host of The Five in 2017.
+The messages became a part of his show where he would read some of her texts aloud on air in a segment called "Mom Texts".
+In November 2024, Watters stated that he had not been invited to his mother's home for Thanksgiving.
+She had told him that there wasn’t enough room.